hsu780112/Bike-Share-Project/README.md

 The dataset comes from **kaggle**, which is the world's largest data science community.
 This dataset contains information about the location of bike stations, including the coordinates of the stations and the available number of docks.
 The dataset also includes the status of each bike station, including the number of available bikes and docks at a specific time.
 It can be used to analyze station accessibility and demand.
 The individual bike trips data could help us understand commuting patterns and trip durations.
-The weather data provides temperature and humidity information for specific zip codes on a specific day.
+The weather data provides temperature and humidity information for the area on a specific day.

 Reference: https://www.kaggle.com/datasets/benhamner/sf-bay-area-bike-share/code